-Sadly, there continue to be serious incidents in the city and wider where children are killed or seriously hurt as a result of serious violence.
+Sadly, there continue to be serious incidents in the city and beyond where children are killed or seriously hurt as a result of serious violence.
 Reviews have been undertaken in response to some of these incidents and the learning from these reviews and research is key to improving our approach to serious violence in the city.
 Some of the key areas for improvement include:

-- Better understanding of how strategic plans will drive improvement in front line delivery - Treat encounters with under 18's as children first reference vulnerability and exploitation - Involve the family in assessments especially fathers - Continue to develop trauma informed approach in practice across all agencies. - Improve joined up work across services e.g., complex safeguarding, Youth Justice, and local teams - Recognise the importance of transitions - Focus on equality and disproportionality - Importance of work in schools and education, particularly reducing the impact and incidence of exclusion from education - More consistent working and approach across Local Authority boundaries
+- Developing a better understanding of how strategic plans will drive improvement in front-line delivery - Treating encounters with under-18s as 'children first' always considering vulnerability and exploitation - Involving the family in assessments, especially fathers - Continuing to develop a trauma-informed approach in practice across all agencies - Improving joined-up work across services, eg. complex safeguarding, Youth Justice, and local teams - Recognising the importance of transitions - Focusing on equality and disproportionality - Understanding the importance of work in schools and education, particularly in reducing the impact and incidence of exclusion from education - Adopting a more consistent approach and way of working across local authority boundaries.